Distributed nonparametric regression imputation for missing response problems with large-scale data: Real Data Analysis

-It can be seen that the performance of the SGM estimators are unstable and the distributed estimators always outperform the SGM estimators.
-The performance of the KDI estimators deteriorate when the number of machines is large.
-The performance of KDI estimator is even worse than the complete-case estimator when $m=500$.
-However, the SDI estimators always outperform the complete-case estimator and the performance of SDI estimators stay good even when $m$ is $500$.
+It can be seen that the performance of all the SGM estimators is unstable.
+The KDI performs well when $L$ is small but the performance deteriorates when the number of machines is large.
+In contrast, the performance of SDI estimators stays good even when $L$ is $500$.
+The SDI estimators are quite stable and always outperform the SGM estimators.
 This again validates the ability of the SDI method to accommodate a large number of machines.

+The computing time of the KDI method is $110.58, 26.72, 4.28, 1.11, 0.29, 0.06$ seconds when $L = 10, 20, 50, 100, 200, 500$, respectively.
+These are all much shorter than that of the classical kernel regression imputation estimator ($20896.18$ seconds).
+However, the reduction of computing time is achieved at the cost of some potential accuracy loss.
+The absolute difference between the KDI estimators and the classical kernel regression imputation estimator is at least $0.016$.
+Computation of the classical sieve regression imputation estimator takes $78.17$ seconds, which is brought down to $9.86, 5.72, 3.89, 2.66, 2.29, 1.99$ seconds by the SDI method when $L = 10, 20, 50, 100, 200, 500$, respectively.
+The SDI method has little accuracy loss in this problem as the maximum absolute difference between the SDI estimators and the classical sieve regression imputation estimator is at most $0.001$.
+According to the empirical evidence in simulations and real data analyses, we recommend using the SDI method with a large number of machines concerned with the estimation accuracy and computing time.